 If walking dogs in a group:

-- do not include any dogs from self-isolating or shielding households – these animals should be walked separately
+- do not include any dogs from self-isolating households or belonging to a person at increased medical risk – these animals should be walked separately

 - keep all dogs in the group on a lead if necessary to avoid contact with other people and any dogs not in the walking group.